 The British Guardian writes: “Social media have become responsible for the social polarization.
 There you can join groups with those who support your point of view – even if it is a flat earth community.
 “Do not cross me, or I will ban you – and this is my prerogative!”

 So, social networks are no longer a tool for uniting, but a way to divide people into groups.
 This leads to the most important marketing takeaway: this trend will grow, large groups will disintegrate into smaller ones, and they will have loyal users who will be loyal to their community.

 And such changes, of course, make life harder for marketers.
 After all, now we need to participate in the life of not ten large groups, as it was before, and not work, as before, with 5-10 influential bloggers.
 Now we need to look for opinion leaders in each group and work with each of them – and this is already getting hundreds of people.
 Opinion leaders change.
 Now this is a conditional guy from a neighboring yard, but the “yard” is virtual.
 If there are 20-25 children in each yard, then the fame and authority of a guy (or girl) in the past extended to 100-120 children.
 Yes, social networks have expanded this circle.
-Nowadays, groups with 2000 or even 5000 subscribers are not out of the ordinary.
+Nowadays, groups of 2,000 or even 5,000 subscribers are not out of the ordinary.
 A large number of subscribers no longer speaks about the influence of a blog or group.